TheDarkMarko/AI-Country-Simulator/README.md

 Run the executable to start the simulation.

 g++ -o main.cpp
-Or duble click on Project1.exe
+or duble click on main.exe

 Requirements: